rabbitmq/rabbitmq-oauth2-tutorial/README.md

 ## OAuth2 plugin in action

-In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action we need an OAuth 2.0 **Authorization server** running and RabbitMQ server configured accordingly.
-To get up and running quickly, we are going to use UAA as Authorization Server.
-In the next section, we will see how to set up UAA and RabbitMQ.
+In order see the [rabbitmq-auth-backend-oauth2](https://github.com/rabbitmq/rabbitmq-server/tree/main/deps/rabbitmq_auth_backend_oauth2) plugin in action you need an OAuth 2.0 **Authorization server** running and RabbitMQ server configured accordingly.
+To get up and running quickly, you are going to use UAA as Authorization Server.
+In the next section, you will see how to set up UAA and RabbitMQ.
 If you are new to OAuth 2.0, it is a good starting point.
 If you already know OAuth 2.0 and you want to learn how to configure RabbitMQ to talk to one of OAuth 2.0 server tested on this tutorial, you can jump straight to them.
-They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/auth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which we will use it in the next sections.
+They are [KeyCloak](use-cases/keycloak.md), [https://auth0.com/](use-cases/auth0.md) and [Azure Active Directory](use-cases/azure.md) in addition to UAA which you will use it in the next sections.

 ### Set up UAA and RabbitMQ